threefoldtech/info_grid/labs/docs/documentation/dashboard/deploy/applications/nextcloud.md

 A domain name is required to use Nextcloud.
 You can either use your own, which we'll call a *custom domain*, or you can get a free subdomain from a gateway node.
 This won't impact the function of your deployment, it's just a matter of preference.
 If you want to use your own domain, follow the steps for custom domain wherever you see them below.

 Another choice to make before launching your Nextcloud instance is whether you want to reserve a public IPv4 for the deployment.
 Renting a public IP is an extra cost and is only required for the dedicated Nextcloud Talk video conferencing backend, recommended for calls with more than four participants.
-If you don't reserve a public IP, you can still use Talk in a more limited fashion (see the [Talk](#talk) section below for details).
+If you don't reserve a public IP, you can still use Talk in a more limited fashion.

 If you're not sure and just want the easiest, most affordable option, skip the public IP and use a gateway domain.